 - Statement on Academic Integrity: A commitment to the principles of academic integrity is essential to the mission of Northeastern University.
 Academic dishonesty violates the most fundamental values of an intellectual community and undermines the achievements of the entire University.
 Violations of academic integrity include (but are not limited to) cheating on assignments or exams, fabrication or misrepresentation of data or other work, plagiarism, unauthorized collaboration, and facilitation of others' dishonesty.
 Possible sanctions include (but are not limited to) warnings, grade penalties, course failure, suspension, and expulsion. - Statement on Accommodations: Any student with a disability is encouraged to meet with or otherwise contact the instructor during the first week of classes to discuss accommodations.
-The student must bring a current Memorandum of Accommodations from the Office of Student Disability Services. - Statement on Classroom Behavior: Disruptive classroom behavior will not be tolerated.
-In general, any behavior that impedes the ability of your fellow students to learn will be viewed as disruptive. - Statement on Inclusivity: Faculty are encouraged to address students by their preferred name and gender pronoun.
+The student must bring a current Memorandum of Accommodations from the Office of Student Disability Services. - Statement on Inclusivity: Faculty are encouraged to address students by their preferred name and gender pronoun.
 If you would like to be addressed using a specific name or pronoun, please let your instructor know. - Statement on Evaluations: Students are requested to complete the TRACE evaluations at the end of the course. - Miscellaneous Disclaimer: The instructor reserves the right to change course policies, including the evaluation scheme of the course.
 Notice will be given in the event of any substantial changes.